Bratz (web series)

 Bratz (also known as Bratz: C.I.Y.
-Shoppe Webseries) is a stop-motion web series, based on a line of toy dolls of the same name.
+Shoppe Webseries) is a stop-motion animated web series, based on a line of toy dolls of the same name.
 It is produced by MGA Entertainment, and premiered on the Bratz YouTube channel.

 Background

-In August 2015, a new stop-motion web series premiered on YouTube.
+In August 2015, a new stop-motion animated web series premiered on YouTube.
 MGAE confirmed there would be 10 episodes for the first season.